-One of my proudest accomplishments from all of the time I have spent advising people seeking to create their own Nomad Strategy has been introducing them to countries that they thought were just means to obtain second passports that they ended up really loving.
-They fell in love with the place and wanted to spend time there.
-They fell in love with the culture and the people and ended up making friends.
-In one case, one client met his girlfriend in the country he originally chose just to give him greater diversification.
+One of my proudest accomplishments from all the years I have spent helping people create their own Nomad Strategy has been introducing them to countries that they thought were just for the second passport but that they ended up loving.

 I enjoy helping people find a place to call home, a place they fall in love with where they want to spend time, where they enjoy the culture and people, and where they make friends and find a sense of community.
 In one case, a client chose to pursue citizenship in a country just to get greater diversification and ended up meeting his girlfriend there.